 Download the zip file of the latest WordPress version and extract the compressed file.

-Do you plan to update to an old WordPress version?
+Do you plan to update it to an old WordPress version?

 You can find all WordPress releases here, even the very old WordPress versions.